bnb-chain/bnb-chain.github.io/docs/getting-started.md

 **For traders**, you can:

 - [Propose to create trading pairs](beaconchain/list_instruction.md) between two different tokens
-- [Send orders](beaconchain/learn/trading-interface.md) to buy or sell assets through trading pairs created on the chain with[SDK](beaconchain/exchange-integration.md#sdks)
+- [Send orders](beaconchain/learn/trading-interface.md) to buy or sell assets through trading pairs created on the chain with [SDK](beaconchain/exchange-integration.md#sdks)
 - [Watch the DEX market](beaconchain/develop/api-reference/dex-api/paths.md#apiv1markets) to confirm price and market activity of certain assets

 **For developers**, you can also:

-- Explore the transaction history and blocks on the chain, via [Binance Chain Explore](https://explorer.binance.org), [API](beaconchain/develop/api-reference/dex-api/paths.md) and [node RPC](beaconchain/develop/api-reference/node-rpc.md) interfaces.
+- Explore the transaction history and blocks on the chain, via [BNB Chain Explorer](https://explorer.bnbchain.org/), [API](beaconchain/develop/api-reference/dex-api/paths.md) and [node RPC](beaconchain/develop/api-reference/node-rpc.md) interfaces.
 - Run a [full node](beaconchain/fullnode.md) to listen to and broadcast live updates on transactions, blocks, and consensus activities
 - Extract other data of Binance Chain via full node or [APIs](beaconchain/develop/api-reference/dex-api/paths.md#apiv1markets)